BOSC-Heterogeneous-System-Group/MPU/README.md

 # RV-Tensor
 ## get started
 for WSL2:

 `make bsp`

 `make idea`

 then open with IDEA(Linux version)
 choose JDK version 11
 ## simulation with chiseltest && generate verilog
 click the green arrow to start simulation and generate verilog

-then enter "test_run_dir" directory and find your sim project
+enter "test_run_dir" directory and find your sim project

 `gtkwave your_design.vcd`
 ## simulation with iverilog